YTasheva/HomeWise.AI/README.md

 ## Features

-- **Voice Interface**: Interact with HomeWise using voice capture via the browser's microphone and it's processed via thhe Azure OpenAI GPT-4o Realtime API.
+- **Voice Interface**: Interact with HomeWise.AI using voice capture via the browser's microphone and it's processed via thhe Azure OpenAI GPT-4o Realtime API.
 - **VoiceRAG (Retrieval-Augmented Generation)**: Enhanced data retrieval via the Azure AI Search to generation for accurate and relevant responses.
 - **Audio Autput**: The response is retrieved from the GPT-4o Realtime API and played back to the user via the browser's speakers.
 - **Search Results**: The search results that were used to generate the response are displayed for the user to view and interact with.